Art and culture in Zuidoost

 Loud, proud, and ever-changing Zuidoost offers a beautiful melange of community theatres, exhibition spaces and artistic initiatives.
 The neighbourhood lights up in the summer for various music events and open-air film festivals.
 Meanwhile, Arena Boulevard is home to the city's biggest entertainment venues for pop concerts, rock gigs, comedy and theatre.

 Catch some free award-winning cinema during the summer in the great urban outdoors of Amsterdam’s Zuidoost.
-The Bijlmerbios Festival brings three nights of films to the Kraaiennest metro station with films literally screened in the tunnel under the tracks.
+The Bijlmerbios Festival brings three nights of films to the Kraaiennest metro station, with films literally screened in the tunnel under the tracks.
 Guests are invited to bring their own seats or get there early to take a handy pew on one of the nearby restaurant terraces.
+The festival's new permanent location, the Bijlmerbios Film House, is located in the former head office of ING: the iconic national monument 'Het Zandkasteel'.
+Their Wednesday to Saturday programming will consist of unmissable art house cinema, documentaries and shorts, with various talks and panel discussions on the agenda.

 Kwaku Summer Festival